 To change blades, you just hold the razor in your fingers, put the print of your thumb on the side of the indented side of the head, and press up.
 The top will pop off, you place the blade on the bottom portion of the head (still on the handle), and then pop back on.

 You can up the ante depending on the razor blade you use.
-If you drop in a very sharp blade, like a Kaior Personna, be sure to adjust the settings accordingly.
+If you drop in a very sharp blade, like a Kaior Personna, or any standard safety razor blade, be sure to adjust the settings accordingly.

 If you're a pro and have no issues, you'll probably love this razor, but you might also find something else to love that costs less.